MattFritter/COSC-419-Fall-2020/Labs/Lab 8.md

 Both of these should result in a 403 Forbidden error message, as ModSecurity will catch the attempted SQLi/XSS attack, and return an error message instead.

+Now try using your application, as a normal user would.
+See if you get any 403 forbidden errors while doing so.
+If so, this is a *false positive*, and we'll need to modify which rules are enabled to prevent it.

-Now, if we go to our log at ```/etc/httpd/logs/modsec_audit.log```, we should be able to scroll to the bottom of the file and find our rule that is causing issues.
+If you get a 403 forbidden error on a normal web page, try looking at your log at ```/etc/httpd/logs/modsec_audit.log```.
+We should be able to scroll to the bottom of the file and find our rule that is causing issues.
 In my case, the rule is:

 	REQUEST-920-PROTOCOL-ENFORCEMENT